Day Trading Risk Disclosure

 Pattern Day Traders

 Per FINRA rule 4210, an account is classified as a pattern day trader when the account day trades four or more times over five trading days.
 Accounts, which are classified as pattern day traders, are required to have a minimum equity of $25,000.
 Day trade accounts are also subject to special margin requirements called “Day Trading Buying Power.”
 Day trading buying power is calculated by taking account equity at the close of the previous day less any regulatory maintenance requirement as stated in the rule multiplied by four (4) for equity securities.
 Other security type requirements are determined based on their specific regulatory requirement.
-COR Clearing uses the “Time and Tick” method for calculating day trade violations.
+AXOS Clearing uses the “Time and Tick” method for calculating day trade violations.

 Overnight Buy Power Release